Type of resources

 The newGeoSure Insurance Product (newGIP) provides the potential insurance risk due to natural ground movement.
 It incorporates the combined effects of the 6 GeoSure hazards on (low-rise) buildings.
 This data is available as vector data, 25m gridded data or alternatively linked to a postcode database – the Derived Postcode Database.
 A series of GIS (Geographical Information System) maps show the most significant hazard areas.
 The ground movement, or subsidence, hazards included are landslides, shrink-swell clays, soluble rocks, running sands, compressible ground and collapsible deposits.
 The newGeoSure Insurance Product uses the individual GeoSure data layers and evaluates them using a series of processes including statistical analyses and expert elicitation techniques to create a derived product that can be used for insurance purposes such as identifying and estimating risk and susceptibility.
 The Derived Postcode Database (DPD) contains generalised information at a postcode level.
 The DPD is designed to provide a ‘summary’ value representing the combined effects of the GeoSure dataset across a postcode sector area.
 It is available as a GIS point dataset or a text (.txt) file format.
 The DPD contains a normalised hazard rating for each of the 6 GeoSure themes hazards (i.e. each GeoSure theme has been balanced against each other) and a combined unified hazard rating for each postcode in Great Britain.
 The combined hazard rating for each postcode is available as a standalone product.
 The Derived Postcode Database is available in a point data format or text file format.
 It is available in a range of GIS formats including ArcGIS (*.shp), ArcInfo Coverages and MapInfo (*.tab).
 More specialised formats may be available but may incur additional processing costs.
 The newGeoSure Insurance Product dataset has been created as vector data but is also available as a raster grid.
 This data is available in a range of GIS formats, including ArcGIS (*.shp), ArcInfo coverage’s and MapInfo (*.tab).
 More specialised formats may be available but may incur additional processing costs.
 Data for the newGIP is provided for national coverage across Great Britain.
 The newGeoSure Insurance Product dataset is produced for use at 1:50 000 scale providing 50 m ground resolution.
 This dataset has been specifically developed for the insurance of low-rise buildings.
 The GeoSure datasets have been developed to identify the potential hazard for low-rise buildings and those with shallow foundations of less than 2 m deep.
 The identification of ground instability and other geological hazards can assist regional planners; rapidly identifying areas with potential problems and aid local government offices in making development plans by helping to define land suited to different uses.
 Other users of these data may include developers, homeowners, solicitors, loss adjusters, the insurance industry, architects and surveyors.
 Version 7 released June 2015.

 The GeoSure data sets and reports from the British Geological Survey provide information about potential ground movement or subsidence in a helpful and user-friendly format.
 The reports can help inform planning decisions and indicate causes of subsidence.
+The methodology is based on BGS DiGMap (Digital Map) and expert knowledge of the behaviour of the formations so defined.
+This dataset provides an assessment of the potential for a geological deposit to show running sand behaviour under the action of flowing water, a characteristic usually of saturated sand and silt grade material.
 Complete Great Britain national coverage is available.
-The Insurance Data give an index level assessment of the potential for a geological deposit to create financial insurance loss.
-The methodology is based on the 6 GeoSure individual hazard assessments.
 The storage formats of the data are ESRI and MapInfo but other formats can be supplied.